UnityRPG/4-Finished-Demo/README.md

 ### 18 Having Characters Build Themselves
 1. Using the `[SelectionBase]` attribute
 2. Making characters add their own component on `Awake()`

+### 19 Completing Character Self-Setup
+1. Finish the work we started in the last lecture as a challenge.